In this section:

 The process for notifying HMRC and accounting for the VAT due is different if you are a VAT-registered business.

 If you buy a new motor vehicle in the UK to take to somewhere else in the EU, you'll have to pay VAT on the vehicle in the other country when you arrive there.
 You won't have to pay UK VAT when you buy the car if you tell the supplier that you will be taking the vehicle to another country within the EU.
-You complete form VAT 411, which the supplier will give you and you agree to do all three of these things:
+You complete form VAT 411, which the supplier will give you and you agree to do all 3 of these things:

-If you sell a new vehicle to someone who then removes it to another EU country within two months, you may be entitled to a refund of VAT.
+If you sell a new vehicle to someone who then removes it to another EU country within 2 months, you may be entitled to a refund of VAT.
 This only applies if you aren't registered for VAT in the UK, and you can demonstrate that you have paid UK VAT on the vehicle.

 If you are importing a motor vehicle into the UK from outside the EU you must declare the vehicle to Customs and pay the VAT and duty due.
 HMRC will give you confirmation that you have paid the VAT and this will allow you to register the vehicle with the DVLA or DVA.